 Many patients with physical injuries, addiction, PTSD, or even body image issues have seen vast improvements through floating.
 The proven effects of flotation are far-reaching, varied, and research is ongoing.

 Flotation Therapy is extremely safe.
 The water is only about 10 inches deep, and you will float no matter your body type.
 It's not uncommon for floaters to fall asleep in the tank, and it would take significant effort to roll over.

 Is Flotation Therapy sanitary?

 The water in our tank is extremely clean.
 There are several factors that make this possible.
-First, our water is saltier than the Dead Sea (there’s a reason they call it that).
+First, our water is saltier than the Dead Sea (there's a reason they call it that).
 Second, the water is filtered through sand and a UV sanitation system in between each floater.
-Our filter assembly would be sufficient for a large above-ground swimming pool, and it cycles the entire volume of tank water several times in between each floater.
-If that weren’t enough, we dose our water with hydrogen peroxide and regularly test it to ensure safe and effective levels.
+Our filter assembly would be sufficient for a large above-ground swimming pool.
+It cycles the entire volume of tank water several times in between each floater.
+If that weren't enough, we also dose our water with hydrogen peroxide in addition to regular tests to ensure safe and effective water levels.